isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 server information under the given server tag already exists, it is replaced with the new information.
 The specified server tag is case-insensitive, and the maximum length of the server tag is 256 characters.
-The following keywords are reserved and must not be used as server tags: "all" and "any".
+The following keywords are reserved and cannot be used as server tags: "all" and "any".

 The following is the example response to the above command: